 As “the art of narration”, storytelling requires creativity, vision, skills, and also practice.
 Whether you’re a director, painter, or writer, all artists follow a creative process of their own.
 This creative process helps them know where to start, how to develop their visions and how to perfect their practice over time.
 The same applies to storytelling.

 Transmedia storytelling is a derivative of storytelling.
-It consists in creating a universe through various media.
+It consists of creating a universe through various forms of media.
 The pooling of all these narrative elements aims to create an artistic experience in its own right.
-This process has existed since the arrival of the Internet (illegal downloading destroying the music industry at the dawn of the 2000s) and was already intended to develop the relationship between artists and their community.
-One of the pioneers of transmedia storytelling is of course Gorillaz.
+This process has existed since the arrival of the internet and was intended to develop the relationship between various artists and their respective communities.
+One of the pioneers of transmedia storytelling is the band Gorillaz.

-Band members Damon Albarn (also known with Blur and The Good, the Bad and the Queen) and Jamie Hewlett created a virtual band with their own universe and their own life.
-These cartoon characters produce a strong visual identity for Gorillaz.
-Throughout their clips, the two artists have built a story around the lives of the characters.
-To promote one of their world tours, the group also organized an online treasure hunt.
+Band members Damon Albarn (also the frontman of Blur) and Jamie Hewlett created a virtual band that lived in their own universe and led different lives.
+These cartoon characters produced a strong visual identity for Gorillaz.
+Throughout their clips, the two artists built a story around the lives of the characters.
+To promote one of their world tours, the group organized an online treasure hunt.
+They were not only making music, but making an entirely new world.

-More recently, Gorillaz launched an application for the release of their album “Humanz” (2017).
-This application allows fans to explore the space in “the sacred rooms of the Gorillaz house”, and to discover virtual reality experiments, playlists and a behind the scenes look at the new album.
+Gorillaz launched an app for the release of their album “Humanz” (2017).
+This app allowed fans to explore the space in the “sacred rooms of the Gorillaz house”, and discover virtual reality experiments, playlists and a behind the scenes look at the new album.
+As you can see, their efforts around promoting their project went much further than just listening to music!

 Don’t pretend to be something you’re not.
-Your audience and the media will see right through you.
-That said, what sets you apart from other groups?
+Your audience and the media will see right through it.
+That being said, figure out what truly sets you apart from others?
 What aspect of your life will connect emotionally with your listeners?
 How far can your creative potential go?
+Take the time to find your authentic self and the rest will follow.
 These are the elements that will attract fans and music critics alike.
 It’s all of these things that need to be at the center of your story.
+Don’t become background music.

 Conclusion

 In conclusion, storytelling in music is a powerful tool that can captivate and engage audiences.
-By incorporating unique elements, building a universe, and telling a story, musicians can stand out from the crowd and create a loyal following.
-So, ff you’re a composer and a music lover, storytelling in music can help you take your passion to the next level.
-And we hope our tips will help you bring out the uniqueness in yourself and your music!
+Some of the best music out there has a strong universe supporting it.
+By incorporating unique elements, building a world around your songs, and telling a story, musicians can stand out from the crowd and create a loyal following.
+So, if you’re a composer and a music lover, storytelling in music can help you take your passion to the next level.

 | To stand out from the crowd, check out CMC Studio’s tips here 👈